 Step 1: Open Video Studio

 To make a video with photos, you first need to find a video editing program.
 I recommend Kapwing because it’s free, online, fast, and simple to learn and use.
-Start by opening the Kapwing Studio and clicking “Get Started.”
-Then, open a blank canvas.
+Start by opening the Kapwing Video Maker and clicking “Get Started.”

-By default, you will get a square, 1:1 canvas, but you can resize your canvas to be the whatever aspect ratio you want your output video to be.
-Choose 9:16 for your Story, 16:9 for YouTube, or set a custom size.
+Size: With the "Aspect Ratio" buttons, you can resize your canvas to be the whatever aspect ratio you want your output video to be.
+By default, you will get a square, 1:1 canvas, but you can choose 9:16 for your Story, 16:9 for YouTube, or set a custom size.
 In my example, I used 5:4 for a landscape Facebook video.

-You can also change the color of the background to match your brand or the vibe of the video.
+Background: You can also change the color of the background to match your brand or the vibe of the video.
 Creators can choose one of the preset color swatches or enter their own hex code.
+I used a light green for my picture slideshow.

 Step 2: Upload Pictures

 Next, upload the first picture.
-You can either drag and drop a file or click the “Upload” button to find the picture on your phone or computer.
-Use the sliders to position and size the picture on the digital canvas.
-You can also add text, labels, or stickers to the scene.
+You can either drag and drop files or click the “Upload” box to find the picture on your phone or computer.
+Kapwing allows you to upload multiple pictures at once to make a multi-scene video.

 Step 3: Add Music

-I decided to use the song “4Ever” by the Veronicas.
+I decided to use the intro of the song “Wake Up” by Travis Scott.
 If you’re going to publish your video on social media or use it commercially, make sure you have the rights to republish the song.
 Even if you qualify under fair use, make sure to attribute the original artist by adding a text watermark on one of your scenes.

 Step 4: Create and Share

-Kapwing is free to use, but there will be a small Kapwing watermark on your output video in the free version.
-You can subscribe to Kapwing Pro to get unlimited no-watermark access to Kapwing’s tools.
+Kapwing is free to use with no watermarks!
+The first time that you use Kapwing, there will be a small Kapwing watermark on your output video.
+You can remove the watermark and save your new video to a Kapwing Workspace by signing in.
+You can also subscribe to Kapwing Pro to get unlimited no-watermark access to all of Kapwing’s tools.

 That’s all!
 I hope this article helps you make montages from photos and music.
+For an extra like and follow, tag @KapwingApp or #kapwing when you publish your picture slideshow with music on social media.
 The Kapwing Studio supports GIF and MP4 scenes also, so you can make multimedia collages and layouts.
-Looking forward to seeing the creations that come it!
+Looking forward to seeing the creations that come it.